henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Concise SWID tags:

-: As an option to better assess the trustworthiness of an Attestee, a Verifier can request the reference hashes (RIM, which are often referred to as golden measurements) of all started software components to compare them with the entries in the measurement log.
+: As an option to better assess the trustworthiness of an Attestor, a Verifier can request the reference hashes (RIM, which are often referred to as golden measurements) of all started software components to compare them with the entries in the measurement log.
 References hashes regarding installed (and therefore running) software can be provided by the manufacturer via SWID tags.
-SWID tags are provided by the attestee using the Concise SWID representation {{-coswid}} and bundled into a CBOR array (a RIM Manifest).
+SWID tags are provided by the Attestor using the Concise SWID representation {{-coswid}} and bundled into a CBOR array (a RIM Manifest).
   Ideally, the reference hashes include a signature created by the manufacturer of the software to prove their integrity.